Couple who ran travel agency, man celebrating anniversary ID’d as tourists who died in the Bahamas - NewsBreak

 A fourth tourist, a woman, was flown to a hospital.

 The three victims have been identified as Michael and Robbie Phillips of Tennessee and Vincent Paul Chiarella of Florida.
 Chiarella’s wife, Donnis, was the woman flown to a hospital.
-She has been airlifted to Florida but remains in serious condition.Police handcuff mom selling fruit in subway station; video sparks outrage
+She has been airlifted to Florida but remains in serious condition.Vehicle possibly connected to Alabama jail escape found in Indiana

 The Tennessee couple is from Maryville, where they ran a travel agency that worked with Sandals, Nexstar’s WATE has learned.
 The agency has been recognized with multiple awards and accreditations from the Sandals Travel Agency Recognition Awards.